stephaniemartyna/architecture-decision-record/User-Interface.md

    - Nativescript offers greater performance on mobile devices compared to React Native, but Nativescript has fewer third-party libraries and plugins.
 Nativescript would require more custom solutions to be developed over React Native.

 - **Cross Platform Consistency**:
    - Maintaining a single codebase simplifies development, but it also means that any platform-specific features, designs or optimizations will need to be carefully managed.
-We should ensure that the application's user interface and user experience are consistent accross both iOS and Android platforms.
+We should ensure that the application's user interface and user experience are consistent across both iOS and Android platforms.

 - **Ecosystem Dynamics**:
    - The ecosystem and community of React Native is dynamic and are prone to rapid change.
 Staying up to date with the latest changes in the framework is essential to ensure the longevity of the application.

 - **Dependence on Third Party Plugins and Modules**
    - While third party plugins and modules can accelerate development of the application, they may introduce dependency and compatibility issues.
-It is crusial to choose reputable, well maintained modules and plugins to avoid unnecessary issues.
+It is crucial to choose reputable, well maintained modules and plugins to avoid unnecessary issues.